reail-iitd/goalnet/README.md

 python GoalNet/main.py -m GoalNet -e GoalNet_exp -r train -v val -t test
 ```

-However, we provide pre-trained model files that can used directly.
+However, we provide pre-trained model files that can used directly. `<br />`
+Pretrained model path - `results/GoalNet_exp/GoalNet_Model.pt` `<br />`

 Use the below instructions to utilize the saved model.
+It takes approximately 1 hr to run each evaluation command.
+All the results reported in paper are an average of 4 train and test runs.

 Tango Model (Table 2, Row 2)